-Event 5: (Forward) The operator now interrupts the transformer throttle again to enter the next reverse unit phase; Forward.
+Event 5 (Forward) The operator now interrupts the transformer throttle again (or presses the direction button) to enter the next reverse unit phase; Forward.
 FYS confirms to the operator that it has entered the Forward phase by playing the sound of the freight car door closing.
-Within 2 seconds of the door closing, the locomotive bell begins chiming, the Diesel engine sounds come on and the air compressor pumps start.
-After
+Within 2 seconds of the door closing, the locomotive bell begins chiming.
+After approximately 8 chimes of the bell, the engine begins moving in the forward phase with the bell continuing to ring another 8 chimes before automatically turning off.
+Once the bell turns off, the operator regains control of the transformer whistle and bell buttons and can ring the bell or blow the whistle as usual.

-Interrupt Throttle To Enter The Next Phase
+Interrupt Throttle To